souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     implementation 'com.fasterxml.jackson.core:jackson-annotations:2.13.2'
     ```

-4. Test compiling and building the application.
-From the root application directory, execute:
+4. Compile and build the application using Gradle.
+From the root application directory, run the following command:

     ```shell
     ./gradlew build -x test
     ```
-    This task compiles, assembles the code into a JAR file.
-We explicitly disabled running the tests with `-x test`.
+    This task compiles the source assembles the results into a JAR file.
+(The `-x test` option explicitly disables tests.)
-    When the build succeeds, go ahead and build a native version of this application with GraalVM Native Image and Gradle.
+    When the build succeeds, build a native version of your application with GraalVM Native Image and Gradle.

-## Build a Java Application into a Native Executable with Gradle
+## Build a native executable from a Java application using Gradle

 1. Register the Gradle plugin for GraalVM Native Image.
-Add following to `plugins` section of your project’s `build.gradle`:
+Add the following to `plugins` section of your project’s _build.gradle_ file:

     ```
     plugins {